JPMorgan Chase & Co. Has $9.82 Million Stock Holdings in Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS)

 Several other hedge funds also recently modified their holdings of the company.
 BlackRock Inc. increased its position in shares of Kratos Defense & Security Solutions by 2.3% during the fourth quarter.
 BlackRock Inc. now owns 9,516,043 shares of the aerospace company’s stock worth $261,024,000 after acquiring an additional 216,271 shares in the last quarter.
 Price T Rowe Associates Inc. MD grew its position in Kratos Defense & Security Solutions by 17.2% in the fourth quarter.
 Price T Rowe Associates Inc. MD now owns 4,188,176 shares of the aerospace company’s stock valued at $114,882,000 after purchasing an additional 613,944 shares in the last quarter.
 Hood River Capital Management LLC grew its position in Kratos Defense & Security Solutions by 2.1% in the fourth quarter.
 Hood River Capital Management LLC now owns 1,760,916 shares of the aerospace company’s stock valued at $48,302,000 after purchasing an additional 35,962 shares in the last quarter.
 Federated Hermes Inc. grew its position in Kratos Defense & Security Solutions by 13.7% in the fourth quarter.
 Federated Hermes Inc. now owns 1,529,500 shares of the aerospace company’s stock valued at $41,954,000 after purchasing an additional 184,500 shares in the last quarter.
 Finally, Morgan Stanley grew its position in Kratos Defense & Security Solutions by 66.5% in the fourth quarter.
 Morgan Stanley now owns 1,248,625 shares of the aerospace company’s stock valued at $34,249,000 after purchasing an additional 498,684 shares in the last quarter.
 90.28% of the stock is owned by institutional investors.

 KTOS has been the subject of a number of analyst reports.
-Robert W. Baird reissued a “neutral” rating and issued a $29.00 price objective on shares of Kratos Defense & Security Solutions in a research report on Thursday, February 25th.
-Jefferies Financial Group cut shares of Kratos Defense & Security Solutions from a “buy” rating to a “hold” rating and raised their target price for the stock from $23.00 to $27.00 in a research note on Thursday, January 7th.
-Canaccord Genuity raised their target price on shares of Kratos Defense & Security Solutions from $28.00 to $32.00 and gave the stock a “buy” rating in a research note on Thursday, March 4th.
-B. Riley cut shares of Kratos Defense & Security Solutions from a “buy” rating to a “neutral” rating and set a $28.00 target price for the company. in a research note on Wednesday, January 6th.
-They noted that the move was a valuation call.
-Finally, Truist cut shares of Kratos Defense & Security Solutions from a “buy” rating to a “hold” rating and set a $27.00 target price for the company. in a research note on Monday, January 11th.
-Seven analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Kratos Defense & Security Solutions currently has an average rating of “Hold” and an average price target of $25.90.
+Alembic Global Advisors downgraded shares of Kratos Defense & Security Solutions from an “overweight” rating to a “neutral” rating and set a $27.00 price objective for the company. in a research report on Monday, March 1st.
+Canaccord Genuity lifted their price objective on shares of Kratos Defense & Security Solutions from $28.00 to $32.00 and gave the company a “buy” rating in a research report on Thursday, March 4th.
+Robert W. Baird restated a “neutral” rating and set a $29.00 target price on shares of Kratos Defense & Security Solutions in a research note on Thursday, February 25th.
+Truist cut shares of Kratos Defense & Security Solutions from a “buy” rating to a “hold” rating and set a $27.00 target price for the company. in a research note on Monday, January 11th.
+Finally, Noble Financial cut shares of Kratos Defense & Security Solutions from an “outperform” rating to a “market perform” rating in a research note on Friday, February 26th.
+Seven equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and a consensus target price of $25.90.

 Kratos Defense & Security Solutions (NASDAQ:KTOS) last released its earnings results on Thursday, February 25th.
 The aerospace company reported $0.04 EPS for the quarter, missing the consensus estimate of $0.07 by ($0.03).
 Kratos Defense & Security Solutions had a net margin of 0.62% and a return on equity of 3.99%.
 The firm had revenue of $206.40 million during the quarter, compared to the consensus estimate of $218.72 million.
 On average, sell-side analysts anticipate that Kratos Defense & Security Solutions, Inc. will post 0.27 earnings per share for the current fiscal year.

-In related news, insider Phillip D. Carrai sold 1,363 shares of Kratos Defense & Security Solutions stock in a transaction that occurred on Tuesday, February 16th.
-The shares were sold at an average price of $34.00, for a total transaction of $46,342.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Eric M. Demarco sold 10,000 shares of Kratos Defense & Security Solutions stock in a transaction that occurred on Monday, March 22nd.
+In other Kratos Defense & Security Solutions news, insider Phillip D. Carrai sold 1,363 shares of the firm’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $34.00, for a total value of $46,342.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO Eric M. Demarco sold 10,000 shares of the firm’s stock in a transaction dated Monday, March 22nd.
 The shares were sold at an average price of $25.56, for a total transaction of $255,600.00.
 The disclosure for this sale can be found here.
 Over the last three months, insiders sold 62,185 shares of company stock worth $1,780,231.
 Insiders own 15.54% of the company’s stock.

 About Kratos Defense & Security Solutions